 - Persistent firm, white plaques on the cheek or tongue, that are not easily removed.

-- Most common in smokers and men >30 years.
+- It is most common in smokers and men aged >30 years.

 - Median rhomboid glossitis:

 - A central, red, area of papillary atrophy of the tongue.